Clarity-Digital-Twin/yc-cofounder-bot/docs/03-architecture.md

 - Never send if `seen` already contains candidate key
 - Never exceed daily/weekly quotas
 - Always log `decision` before any `sent`
-- CUA is primary; Playwright only if CUA disabled or fails and fallback enabled
+- CUA plans and Playwright executes; use Playwright-only fallback if CUA is disabled/unavailable and fallback is enabled